NovaMods/nova-renderer/docs/DescriptorIndexingGuide.md

 #### Possible problems

 One problem I ran into, which caused me a great deal of grief, is that I got the `descriptorCount` for my unbounded array by performing shader reflection on some SPIR-V that I had compiled from HLSL.
-Turns out, SPIRV Cross will report an array size of 1 for a HLSL array without a size
+Turns out, SPIR-V Cross will report an array size of 1 for a HLSL array without a size

 My HLSL:
 ```hlsl